Konrad-hirschkorn/nixos/README.md

 sudo nixos-rebuild switch
 ```

-This setup allows you to manage different machines (e.g., `tim-pc`, `tim-laptop`) using a shared configuration repository with host-specific adjustments.
+This setup allows you to manage different machines (e.g., `konrad-pc`, `konrad-laptop`) using a shared configuration repository with host-specific adjustments.